 I used both dried Hatch chiles, (above) and fresh green pasillo chiles, as well as a couple of jalapenos.
 Dried chile pods can be found in most large supermarkets, but you might have to ask, they tend to be in odd spots.
 Once you’ve soaked your dried chilies in boiling water until soft, you can blacken them the same way you do with the fresh vegetables.
 I just held mine with tongs over the gas flame on my stove top, they blacken instantly.

 The world of chiles and peppers is a complex one, and my advice is, don’t get too hung up on which exact one you use ~ go with what you can get your hands on.
 Be adventurous, the results will be great.

-I can’t say this is a pretty salsa, but somehow, after your first bite, that doesn’t seem to matter too much!
-This Salsa negra got rave reviews from friends and family, but more importantly, I love it, and it’s going into my personal recipe hall of fame, and I’ll be making it over and over again.
+This salsa negra got rave reviews from friends and family, but more importantly, I love it, and it’s going into my personal recipe hall of fame, and I’ll be making it over and over again.

 - 4-5 dried red Hatch or other large red chile peppers

 - 2 fresh pasilla chile peppers about 10 ounces (substitute poblano if you can’t find them)

 - 1 medium red onion peeled and rough chopped

 - 4 cloves garlic smashed and peeled